-DOI 10.1145/0000000.0000000 http://doi.acm.org/10.1145/0000000.0000000 line is the development of travel recommender systems, which are significantly different from the classical recommender systems due to the specific characteristics of travel data and the recommendation objectives.
-For instance, given a large collection of historical travel data, travel package recommendation has a goal of recommending the suitable travel packages to the right tourists.
-Unlike traditional items (i.e. movies and books) for recommendation, travel packages usually include a set of selected land-scapes and have a lot of additional context information, such as area and season, price, travel time and route constraints.
+With the rapid growth of the travel industry, tourism is becoming one of the key elements affecting urban development, and the need for fast and intelligent travel services has increased strongly during the past decades [Ricci 2002].
+A major effort along this line is the development of travel recommender systems, which are significantly different from the classical recommender systems due to the specific characteristics of travel data and the recommendation objectives.
+For instance, given a large collection of historical travel data, travel package recommendation has a goal of recommending suitable travel packages to the right tourists.
+Unlike traditional items (i.e., movies and books) for recommendation, travel packages usually include a set of selected landscapes and have a lot of additional context information, such as area and season, price, travel time, and route constraints.

-These additional information have significant impact on the choices of tourists.
-Taking the price and the time cost for movies and travel packages as an example, movies commonly have two-hours length and the similar prices, but travel packages can vary from one-day excursion to half-month luxury holiday.
-Thus, tourists must make a decision considering their funds and spare time.
-Therefore, there is an interactive process between the features of travel packages and the specific situation of the tourists.
-Actually, people have studied how to exploit some of these additional context information for enhancing travel package recommendation.
-For instance, [Ge et al. 2011] considered to incorporate the finance and time cost for travel package recommendation, and [Liu et al. 2011] tried to capture the correlations among two features (i.e., area and season) of the travel packages.
-However, both of them only took some specific features into consideration, and they lack the capability to exploit all the additional context information.
-Recently, the urban environment presents a new challenge about using multiple context data to improve travel recommendation.
-For instance, [Zheng et al. 2012] developed an integrated and effective mobile recommendation system including three algorithms to answer location-related queries for location-based services.
-Meanwhile, beyond the tourism domain, there are some recommendation works which exploit additional user/item features to improve recommendation results.
-For instance, for academic collaboration recommendation, [Tang et al. 2012] proposed the Crossdomain Topic Learning (CTL) model to highlight the existing relationships of authors through implicit topic layers and publications.
+This additional information has a significant impact on the choices of tourists.
+Taking the price and the time cost for movies and travel packages as an example, movies commonly have a 2-hour length and similar prices, but travel packages can vary from a 1-day excursion to a half-month luxury holiday.
+Thus, tourists must make decisions considering their funds and spare time.
+Therefore, there is an interactive process between the features of travel packages and the specific situations of tourists.
+People have actually studied how to exploit some of this additional context information for enhancing travel package recommendation.
+For instance, Ge et al. [2011] considered incorporating finances and time cost into travel package recommendation, and Liu et al. [2011] tried to capture the correlations among two features (i.e., area and season) of travel packages.
+However, both only took some specific features into consideration, and they lack the capability to exploit all the additional context information.
+Recently, the urban environment has presented a new challenge of using multiple context data to improve travel recommendation.
+For instance, Zheng et al. [2012] developed an integrated and effective mobile recommendation system including three algorithms to answer location-related queries for location-based services.
+Meanwhile, beyond the tourism domain, there are some recommendation works that exploit additional user/item features to improve recommendation results.
+For instance, for academic collaboration recommendation, Tang et al. [2012] proposed the Cross-Domain Topic Learning (CTL) model to highlight the existing relationships of authors through implicit topic layers and publications.
 However, these algorithms are not suitable for travel package recommendation, and more importantly, they do not pay close attention to the intrinsic connections among the features of users or items.